-5 Modeling an Aquatic Ecosystem Using PROMETHEUS
+5 Modeling an Aquatic Ecosystem Using Prometheus

-In evaluating PROMETHEUS, we have also modeled the Ross Sea ecosystem, which Arrigo et al. (2003) have described in length.
+In evaluating Prometheus, we have also modeled the Ross Sea ecosystem, which Arrigo et al. (2003) have described at length.
 For this system, scientists are particularly interested in the change in phytoplankton population throughout the year.
-Suspected influences include availability of nutrients and light, as well as grazing behavior by zooplankton.
-Table 4 shows a process model for this ecosystem.
+Suspected influences include the availability of nutrients and light, as well as grazing behavior by zooplankton.
+Table 4 shows an initial process model for this ecosystem.

-As in the model of the protozoan ecosystem, variables appear first.
+As in the protist model, variables appear first.
 In this case, zooplankton (zoo) and phytoplankton (phyto) indicate two species, nitrate is the primary nutrient for the phytoplankton, and both light and ice are pertinent environmental factors.
 Of these variables, only phyto, nitrate, and ice are observable; these denote the measured concentrations of phytoplankton, NO_3 , and sea ice, respectively.
-In addition to being observable, ice is exogenous, meaning that the model should not explain its behavior.
-As a result, the scientist must provide the changes in the variable's value when simulating or revising the model.
+In addition to being observable, ice is exogenous, meaning both that the model should not explain its behavior and that the scientist must provide the values of this variable when simulating or revising the model.

 The process definitions follow the list of variables.
-While most processes in this model are relatively straightforward, set_constants is distinctive in that it shows how, within our formalism, the user can define constant values that are shared among multiple processes.
-Since our language revolves around variables and processes, the user treats the constants as variables, placing equations that define the values inside a process.
+While most processes in this model are relatively straightforward, set_constants is distinctive in that it shows how, within our formalism, the user can define parameters that are shared among multiple processes.
+Since our language revolves around variables and processes, the user treats the constants as variables, placing equations that specify the values inside a process.
 Thus we need not introduce new language structures to represent global parameters.
 As with the parameters local to a process, the values of these constants can be tuned during model revision.

-The process for light_production clarifies another important feature of the environment-algebraic equations, can be used to express instantaneous effects.
+The process for light_production clarifies another important feature of the environment-algebraic equations can express instantaneous effects.
 In practice, PROMETHEUS computes the values of these equations immediately after it simulates the differential equations for a particular point.
-The algebraic equation within light_production indicates that sunlight varies based upon seasonal changes.
-Since the Ross Sea sits deep in the Southern Hemisphere, the periods of day and night are extended.
-The equation produces cycles in rough accordance with the natural availability of sunlight while ensuring that values never become negative.
-We multiply the light intensity by the ice concentration because the ice particles reduce the availability of light to the phytoplankton.
+The algebraic equation within light_production indicates that sunlight varies as a function of the day of the year.
+Since the Ross Sea is deep in the Southern Hemisphere,